solid-contrib/information/decision-making-processes.md

 This step is to make sure that everyone has a chance to voice their thoughts on all the options and their opinions of each so that they feel that all the options are given a chance.

+The original pull request or issue needs to be open for one week unless it's a typo correction.

 ## Step 3.
 Coming to a Conclusion through Compromise
+The Solid Team will make a decision about if to include the suggestion.

+If five members of the Solid Panel raise concern about the decision of the Solid Team this triggers the voting process.

+The voting process occurs in the following way.
 The Solid Team collects the options, pros, and cons, and then make sure that everyone on the Solid Panel receives a complete copy of all the information via the github pull request and issue.

 Each individual in the Panel has one vote even if they have multiple criteria for being in the Solid panel, so each person in the Panel has an equal voice.
 Each individual can vote on a first and second choice, or they can abstain.
 Each individual in the Panel has seven days to vote.
 If the individaul does not vote after seven days their vote will automatically be counted as an abstaining vote.
 After counting the first choice votes, the votes from the bottom three options get transferred to the second choice vote to avoid strategic voting that does not reflect the true opinion of the Panel.
 The votes are recounted and the majority vote wins.